 The most recent survey of community club’s employment practices found that each Club in Queensland had an average wages and salaries bill of $619,200, with employment types broken down into the following categories:

-Also, next time you have the ear of your local political representative – suggest to them that sport funding should be a priority, and then leave them with the war cry - Queenslander!!
+So next time you have the ear of your local political representative – suggest to them that sport funding should be a priority, and then leave them with the war cry – Queenslander!